arthur-jacquin/edit/notes.md

 ## TODO

-engine:
-    review the process, test everything (classes, last element of group) rewrite syntax in cheatsheet.md (| can't follow REP...) move to a single file ? manipulating hex values: when are casts needed ?
+manipulating hex values: when are casts needed ?

-### Final review
+### Review engine

-Read, be critical
-    do the right thing ?
+* rewrite syntax in cheatsheet.md (| can't follow REP...)
+* review the process, ensure compliance with syntax
+* explain the process and the use of variables

-    good order of variables ?
+* good order of variables ?
+* is each step commented accordingly ?
-    is the goal/use of the function/variable explained enough ?
+* is the code written well-enough ? <= 80 chars ?
-    is the process clear and non-obvious ? else commented accordingly ? is there some unstated assumptions (ASCII only...) ? is the code is written well-enough ? <= 80 chars ? use standard functions with n: strncpy, strncat, strn?cmp should this be a get_str_index stuff ? should that be moved elsewhere, or replaced by a macro, or e = +- 1 ? should this feature be optionnal as a compile-time setting ? is this feature/strange behaviour covered in the tutorial and philosophy ?

-marks.c
-selections.c
+* should that be replaced by a macro ?
+* is this strange behaviour covered in the tutorial and philosophy ?

+* test everything (classes, last element of group)

 ### Publication

-* review *.c files
+* review engine
 * finalise readme.md, tutor.def.md, philosophy.md
 * extensive testing trough `make tutor`
 * finalise config.def.h, including colorscheme
 * add languages and finalise languages.md
 * final check for each file
-* script, do and upload the screencast
+* script, do and upload the screencast, modify *.md accordingly
 * better colors.html
 * suppress notes.md, clean makefile
 * tarball and upload it all